CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/lesson.md

 ### Evaluating expressions with Node

-We can look at an expression like this 36 _ 45 and ask what this expression evaluates to?
-If we understand what the _ operator represents ( in this case multiplication ) and if we understand some basic rules of arithmetic we can evaluate this expression.
-However, firstly we can use a computer runtime to evaluate some basic expressions.
+We can look at an expression like this `36 * 45` and ask what this expression evaluates to?
+If we understand what the `*` operator represents ( in this case multiplication ) and if we understand some basic rules of arithmetic we can evaluate this expression.
+However, we can use a computer program to evaluate some basic expressions.
+NodeJS is a JavaScript runtime program - it is a computer program that enables us to run JavaScript programs.

 For this purpose we can use the Node REPL.

 :::note